 Your Halloween birthday

-These next few weeks – this “end of the first year” – will not be easy.
-We miss you so very much.
-To help ease, or perhaps try to ignore, the pain from losing you physically, I keep busy, by loving those you did and I do.
-I also continue to write, research, learn new things, and photograph that which I find to be beautiful or important in this world.
-I remind myself how often you told me you enjoyed looking at my photographs.
-I take them often thinking of you.
+These next few weeks – this end of “the first year” – will not be easy.
+I try to keep busy, continuing to write, research, learn, and photograph that which I find interesting, beautiful or important.
+I remind myself often that you told me you enjoyed looking at my photographs on Facebook.

 On a cold, clear, windy, late November day last week, I visited Andover, Massachusetts, where, during the ‘Great Delusion of 1692,’ forty-five women and men residents were accused of being ‘witches,’ arrested and imprisoned, including my 8th great grandmother, Mary Clements Osgood.

 Since a young girl, I enjoy walking awhile in the paths my ancestors’, their friends, and ‘enemies’ traveled.
 Mary’s is certainly one, but I find many stories interesting, and connected – branching from one to the other.

 With the aid of preserved letters, documents, photographs, paintings, and other historical information, I travel back in time, so to speak, acquiring knowledge about what they endured, enjoyed, where and how they lived, traveled, and whom they loved.
 In many ways, to me, learning about them is like doing a puzzle and playing a detective game.
 The end result – the prize – a window into the past, often colorful, like stained glass.

 In Andover, more women and men were accused and arrested under the idea that they were ‘witches’ than in either the town or village of Salem, yet on that day, I didn’t go to Andover thinking of them or Mary.
 But as is often the case, one track led to another.